Purely Inseparable ring extensions: Introduction

 In \cite{PSan99}, an $A$-algebra $C$ is called \textit{differentially homogeneous} if it is flat, of finite presentation, and $\on{P}_{C/A}^k$ is a projective $C$-module for all $k\geq 0$.
-So the above equivalence, stated by P. S. de Salas in \cite[Theorem 3.8]{PSan99}, tells us that the purely inseparable $A$-algebras are the differentially homogeneous $A$-algebras of finite exponent.
+So the equivalence (1)$\Leftrightarrow$(3) tells us that the purely inseparable $A$-algebras are the differentially homogeneous $A$-algebras of finite exponent.

-Our first goal in these notes is to extend the above characterizations of purely inseparable extensions, that is, to extend the equivalence of (1) and (2) to the following novel conditions:
+Our first result extends the above list of characterizations of purely inseparable extensions.